[Jump to the purchasing links]

 - When the Hen Went to the Troll’s Place to Take Back Her Husband

-- A folktale communicated by Marit Haugen, recorded by E. Langset in 1915, and composed from the record by Simon Roy Hughes.
+- A folktale communicated by Marit Haugen, recorded by E. Langset in 1915, and retold by Simon Roy Hughes.

 - The Man’s Skull